ABOUT THIS CONFERENCE

 |IN-SCHOOL||You can also book this as an In-School Conference|

-- Examine how Henry VIII reacted to and against his father’s reign
+- Henry VIII’s character and aims: his reaction to and against his father’s reign

-- Consider long term factors such as the consequences for foreign relations and the King’s Great Matter, demonstrating how to link points to a high level
+- Explore long term factors such as the consequences for foreign relations and the King’s Great Matter, demonstrating how to link points to a high level

-11.20 – 11.50am: Workshop on effective evaluation of Historical Interpretations: Keith Milne & Jenni Hyde
+Effective evaluation of Tudor Historical Interpretations: Keith Milne

-- Using example answers, examine the skills that give access to the highest marks
+- Using example answers on Henry VIII, examine the skills you need to demonstrate to gain the highest marks

-- Students mark work to get a deeper understanding of the exam requirements
+- Students mark work on historical interpretations by Tudor Historians to gain a deeper understanding of what they need do in the exams

 - Submit your questions on Tudor History to our expert panel